Theoretical Foundations of Conformal Prediction: Coverage guarantees for CV+ and jackknife+

 and let $\cC^{\textnormal{CC}}(X_{n+1})$ be the $K$-fold cross-conformal interval constructed as in~\eqref{eq:cross-conf} with this score function.
 Then it holds surely that

 \end{proposition} We note that in the special case $K=n$, this result implies that the jackknife+ interval contains the $n$-fold (i.e., leave-one-out) cross-conformal prediction set.

 Since, by Proposition~\ref{prop:CC_CV+}, the prediction interval constructed by jackknife+ or CV+ is guaranteed to contain the cross-conformal prediction set, the coverage guarantees in Section~\ref{sec:theory-CV} apply immediately to jackknife+ and to CV+.
-For completeness, these are stated in the following corollary. \begin{corollary} Assume $\cA$ is a symmetric algorithm (i.e., $\cA(\cD) = \cA(\cD_\sigma)$ for any dataset $\cD$ and any permutation $\sigma$).
+For completeness, these are stated in the following corollary. \begin{corollary}[Predictive coverage guarantee for CV+ and jackknife+] Assume $\cA$ is a symmetric algorithm (i.e., $\cA(\cD) = \cA(\cD_\sigma)$ for any dataset $\cD$ and any permutation $\sigma$).
 If the data points $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are exchangeable, then the jackknife+ interval~\eqref{eq:jackknife+} satisfies

 Moreover, for any $K$, if the exchangeability condition~\eqref{eqn:longer_exch_sequence_cross_conf} holds, then the CV+ interval~\eqref{eq:CV+} (run with $K$ folds of equal size $n/K$) satisfies

 \end{corollary}